Tough Guys Don't Dance (novel): Masculinity

-Literary Criticisms
+Reception

 Tough Guys Don't Dance received mixed reviews upon release.
 Of his positive reviews, coming from The Wall Street Journal and the St. Petersburg Times, Christopher Ricks, writing for the London Review of Books, states that "Mailer can still write like an angel, fallen and flaming."
 He also says, "Mailer is a master of small surprises...his style is largely to be trusted."
 Ricks does, however, acknowledge the deprecation of Mailer's writings by many American reviewers, signaling a universal understanding of the novel's mixed opinions.

-The New York Times, among others such as the Boston Globe, published a number of negative reviews.
+The New York Times, among others such as The Boston Globe, published a number of negative reviews.
 Denis Donoghue writes, "But what I mostly feel, reading Tough Guys Don't Dance, is the wretched inadequacy of the novel to the intention it clearly enough avows."
 Additionally, Christopher Lehmann-Haupt, in his segment "The Books of the Times" writes, "On top of the faults I've already hinted at - its implausibility and strutting out of too familiar stratagems and obsessions - one could knock it for being rushed, repetitious, all too nearly an unintended parody of itself."

-The novel has a 3.5 out of 5 score on Goodreads and has a fairly negative review on Kirkus, which calls it a "thin, disappointing potpourri overall—seemingly made up as it goes along, with about equal portions of inspiration and self-indulgence."
+The novel was also negatively reviewed by Kirkus Reviews, which calls it a "thin, disappointing potpourri overall—seemingly made up as it goes along, with about equal portions of inspiration and self-indulgence."
 The review continues on to say that the novel is purely Norman Mailer in its themes and language, which tends to divide readers into either supporters or critics with little room left in the middle.